UEABIO/physalia-intro-stats-2023/docs/10-Data-insights-part-1.md

 </div></div></div>

-# Data insights part two
+# Data insights

-In the previous chapter we looked at individual variables, and understanding the different types of data.
-We made numeric and graphical summaries of the distributions of features within each variable.
-This week we will continue to work in the same space, and extend our understanding to include relationships between variables.
+In this chapter we are concentrating on generating insights into our data using visualisations and descriptive statistics.
+The easiest way to do this is to use questions as tools to guide your investigation.
+When you ask a question, the question focuses your attention on a specific part of your dataset and helps you decide which graphs, models, or transformations to make.

 Understanding the relationship between two or more variables is often the basis of most of our scientific questions.
 These might include comparing variables of the same type (numeric against numeric) or different types (numeric against categorical).
 In this chapter we will see how we can use descriptive statistics and visuals to explore associations